Sven Moren: Career

 He chaired the organization Noregs Ungdomslag for two periods.
 He became a popular speaker of national fame, through his appearances at the large gatherings of this society.
-He was a member of the school board and the municipal council of Trysil, initiated a local museum, and was a proponent for extending the railway to Trysil.
+He was a member of the school board and the municipal council of Trysil Municipality, initiated a local museum, and was a proponent for extending the railway to Trysil.
 He was fielded as the Liberal Party's running mate to S. Nergaard in the 1915 Norwegian parliamentary election, but ended in last place.
 The same thing happened in the 1918 general election.